These are the best audiophile headphones you should consider in 2021.

 - Non-detachable cables

 As soon as you start playing them, these open-back headphones blow you away with a truckload of details.
+They can also quite easily find errors in a source material.

 Dynamics and imaging are top-notch, with an incredible lifelike midrange.
 If you enjoy vocal-oriented music, these are simply stunning.